sserunkuumaibrahim/simple_shell/README.md

 # Simple Shell #

-This project is about writing a simple UNIX command interpreter having the same outputs as sh(/bin/sh)
+This project is about writing  simple UNIX command interpreter having the same outputs as sh(/bin/sh)